vaginessa/Tool-X/README.md

 # Introduction

 Tool-x is only for termux.
 In the Tool-X there are almost 40 hacking tools available for termux app. you can install any tool just a single click.
-Tool-X is a simple python script with the help of this script you can install best tools in termux app in android.
+Tool-X is a simple python script. with the help of this script you can install best tools in termux app in android.

 # Features